MicrosoftDocs/azure-docs/articles/active-directory/manage-apps/migrate-application-authentication-to-azure-active-directory.md

 ### Manage cost

 Your organization may have multiple Identity Access Management (IAM) solutions in place.
 Migrating to one Azure AD infrastructure is an opportunity to reduce dependencies on IAM licenses (on-premises or in the cloud) and infrastructure costs.
-In cases where you may have already paid for Azure AD via Microsoft 365 licenses, there is no reason to pay the added cost of another IAM solution.
+In cases where you may have already paid for Azure AD via Microsoft 365 licenses, there's no reason to pay the added cost of another IAM solution.

 With Azure AD, you can reduce infrastructure costs by:

 - Providing secure remote access to on-premises apps using [Azure AD Application Proxy](../app-proxy/application-proxy.md).
-- Decoupling apps from the on-prem credential approach in your tenant by [setting up Azure AD as the trusted universal identity provider](../hybrid/plan-connect-user-signin.md#choosing-the-user-sign-in-method-for-your-organization).
+- Decoupling apps from the on-premises credential approach in your tenant by [setting up Azure AD as the trusted universal identity provider](../hybrid/plan-connect-user-signin.md#choosing-the-user-sign-in-method-for-your-organization).

 ### Increase productivity

 Economics and security benefits drive organizations to adopt Azure AD, but full adoption and compliance are more likely if users benefit too.
 With Azure AD, you can:

-- Improve end-user [Single Sign-On (SSO)](./what-is-single-sign-on.md) experience through seamless and secure access to any application, from any device and any location.
+- Improve end-user [single sign-on (SSO)](./what-is-single-sign-on.md) experience through seamless and secure access to any application, from any device and any location.
 - Use self-service IAM capabilities, such as [Self-Service Password Resets](../authentication/concept-sspr-howitworks.md) and [SelfService Group Management](../enterprise-users/groups-self-service-management.md).
 - Reduce administrative overhead by managing only a single identity for each user across cloud and on-premises environments: